-Here at Ethica Diamonds, many of the items in our ethical jewellery range feature the IQ Diamond.
+Here at Ethica Diamonds, many of the items in our ethical jewellery range feature the Ethica Diamond.

-The IQ Diamond has been created by a university who are market leaders in gemstone science, combining the latest technology together with the least impact on the environment.
-It is also independently certified by a trusted global research institute and each stone is laser marked for identification and verification purposes.
+Our Stones have been created by a university who are market leaders in gemstone science, combining the latest technology together with the least impact on the environment.
+They have also independently certified by a trusted global research institute and each stone is laser marked for identification and verification purposes.
 The certificates that we provide are also a trusted means of insuring any piece of our jewellery.

 It is chemically and physically similar and optically identical to a diamond found in nature.
 It is grown under strict conditions and is cut and fully faceted to exact diamond proportions, giving it incredible depth and realism.
 This stone truly radiates the same sparkle and brilliance as the most expensive Earth mined diamonds and are made to last forever.

-You can read more about the IQ Diamond here:
+You can read more about the Ethica Diamond here:

 ENSURING YOUR ENGAGEMENT RING IS ETHICAL